mhaugrud/msumcspy/_sources/MoreAboutIteration/The3n1Sequence.rst

 .. admonition:: Modify the program ...

-   In line 11, try different starting values instead of 3.
-Find a small starting number (less than 50) that needs more than a hundred steps before it terminates.
-(Your final save and run must be this value.)
+   - In line 11, try different starting values instead of 3.
+   - Find a small starting number (less than 50) that needs more than a hundred steps before it terminates.
+(Your final save and run must be with this value.)